-This Sales Funnel Explained series is for business owners who want to know how to increase leads and customers.
+This Sales Funnel Explained series is for business owners who want to know how to increase their leads and customers.
 There is a method to increasing sales and the SALES FUNNEL provides a framework to achieving that goal.
 The Sales Funnel Explained series is in 3 parts:

 - The Stages of the Funnel